anotherline/anotherline/README.md

 ## About

-Yep, need to write this section.
+This application, called AnotherLine, will offer scholars a way to easily add and update their CV/portfolio information, which can either be hosted in the app, or their data may also be served as API endpoints for scholars to use in conjunction with their own HTML/CSS/JS templates.

 ## File Structure

-Yep, need to write this section.
+Yep, need to make/write this section.

 ## How to run and test on your machine